florianb/figma-semantic-versioning/README.md

 This plugin has **no** external dependencies, the version information is saved in the current document.

->> Be aware the meaning of the word "backed" depends highly on your project setup.
+>> Be aware the meaning of the word "backend" depends highly on your project setup.
 In a progressive web app the "backend" is usually a front-end implementation whereas backend in a classical server-based webpage will be the actual server-side webapp implementation.

 ## How to use this Plugin?